 \subsection{A first model order reduction example}

 We now consider the \texttt{CD player} example from the SLICOT benchmark collection \cite{bench02}.
-The mechanism to be modelled is a swing arm on which a lens is mounted by means of two horizontal leaf springs.
+The mechanism to be modeled is a swing arm on which a lens is mounted by means of two horizontal leaf springs.
 The challenge is to find a low-cost controller that can make the servo-system faster and less sensitive to external shocks.
 The LTI system that models the dynamics has 60 vibration modes, hence the dimension $n=120$.
 Additionally, there are $m=2$ inputs and $p=2$ outputs.
 See \cite{CVD05} for more details.

-The system's transfer function is a rational function of size $2 \times 2$ which we sample at $200$ logarithmically spaced points in the interval $[10^1,10^5]\mathrm{i}$.
+The system's transfer function is a rational function of size $2 \times 2$ that is sampled at $200$ logarithmically-spaced points in the interval $[10^1,10^5]\mathrm{i}$.
 Figure~\ref{fig:example_mftex33} (left) shows the magnitude of the 4 matrix entries over the frequency range.
 Figure~\ref{fig:example_mftex33} (right) shows the RMSE values achieved by each of the algorithms for varying orders~$d=0,1,\ldots,80$.
 The numerical RMSE values and the corresponding timings for orders $d=10$ and $d=20$ are listed in Table~\ref{table_example3}.